Up and running in minutes

 The AI Assistant has its own provider settings (separate from the credential you just added — the credential is for jobs/tasks; this is what powers the chat).

-- Provider: Groq (or whatever you used in Step 4 and Step 7)
+- Provider: Anthropic (or whatever you used in Step 4 and Step 7)

 - API Key: paste the same key here (or your provider's key if you went with a different one)